Senior Lecturer in Sustainable Tourism Management

 Natalie's research interests include sustainable destination management, eventfulness and exploring the subject of authenticity from an experience design perspective.
-She also has an interest in specific forms of niche tourism, innovative methods of delivering stories and developing the methodological approaches of tourism-related studies.
+She is actively engaged with industry, and is currently working on a series of knowledge exchange projects based in Cornwall.
+Natalie also has an interest in specific forms of niche tourism, innovative methods of delivering stories, and developing the methodological approaches of tourism-related studies.

 Current research students

 Natalie has supervised a range of undergraduate and postgraduate studies.
-Each project has centred upon the experience design sector, but the content has cut across the entire tourism sector.
-From an exploration of destination imagery to food tourism, and tourism-related crime focuses, Natalie is happy to engage with any topic that helps to advance knowledge in the tourism industry.
+Each project has been positioned within the experience design sector, but the content has cut across the entire tourism sector.
+From an exploration of destination imagery, to understanding food tourism, and reviewing the impacts of tourism-related crime, Natalie is happy to engage with any topic that helps to advance knowledge within the tourism industry.

 Research degrees examined

 - Seventy-six UG dissertations to completion

 - Two PhD theses to completion as co-supervisor

 - External panel member, FdA approval event, Staffordshire University, 2015

 - External Examiner for Marketing, Innovation, Tourism & Events (MITE) subject area, The University of the West of Scotland